 Periodic unavailability operation (PUO) allows a non-AP STA to indicate, to its associated AP, that the STA will be unavailable during periodic service periods.

-A UHR AP that supports PUO is called a PUO Supporting AP and shall set the PUO Supporting AP field of the UHR MAC Capabilities Information field of the UHR Capabilities that it transmits to 1.
+A UHR AP that supports PUO is called a PUO Supporting AP and shall set the PUO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities that it transmits to 1.
 A PUO Supporting AP shall have dot11ChannelUsageActivated equal to true and shall set the Peer-to-peer TWT Support field in the Extended Capabilities elements that the AP transmits to 1.

 37.19 Dynamic Subband Operation

-A non-AP STA that supports dynamic subband operation (DSO) is called a DSO non-AP STA and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-An AP that supports DSO is called a DSO AP and shall set the DSO Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+A non-AP STA that supports dynamic subband operation (DSO) is called a DSO non-AP STA and shall set the DSO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
+An AP that supports DSO is called a DSO AP and shall set the DSO Support field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.

+Change Table 9-212 (Optional subelement IDs for Neighbor Report) (not all lines shown) as follows: (#3847)